-Legendary: A Marvel Deck Building Game is an excellent co-op card game and one that you should pick up if you’re a fan of comic books and/or cooperative games.
+Legendary: A Marvel Deck Building Game is a very good co-op card game and one that you should pick up if you’re a fan of Marvel and/or cooperative games.
 Upper Deck did a fantastic job of bringing the Marvel universe to life in board game form, which is why it has been one of the biggest hits of the last five years.

-Most of us don’t like it quite as much as Legendary Encounters: Alien, but it is still a game that hits the table when we need our Marvel fix.
-It’s currently on our top 20 co-op games list and our top deck building games list, so yeah, we definitely still enjoy it.
+Most of the people in my group don’t like it quite as much as Legendary Encounters: Alien, but it is still a game that hits the table when we need our Marvel fix.

 Definitely check out these Legendary expansions if you end up enjoying the base game:

 - Legendary: Dark City

 - Legendary: Guardians of the Galaxy